Vertex decomposable graphs, codismantlability, Cohen-Macaulayness and Castelnuovo-Mumford regularity: Orientations and vertex-decomposable graphs

 Our final aim is to provide an answer to a question raised in~\cite{MMCRTY} regarding the existence of sequentially Cohen-Macaulay graphs carrying some specific properties.
-Having this in mind, we first introduce an operator ``the clique-whiskering'' that turns any graph into a vertex decomposable graph.
-Beforehand, we should note that Cook and Nagel~\cite{CN} have also introduce such an operation under the same name for a different purpose.
-They consider vertex-disjoint clique partitions in their construction, while we work with edge-disjoint such partitions with an extra assumption, so the one considered here completely differs from theirs.
+Having this in mind, we first introduce an operator ``the edge-clique-whiskering'' that turns any graph into a vertex-decomposable graph.
+Beforehand, we should note that Cook and Nagel~\cite{CN} have also introduced such an operation for a different purpose.
+They consider vertex-disjoint clique partitions in their construction, while we work with edge-disjoint such partitions, so the one considered here applies in somewhat different circumstances from theirs.